StoneStepsInc/fit/README.md

     directory names, so some other means need to be used to figure which specific directories cannot be accessed.

+  * `-X`

+    This option provides a list of EXIF file extensions or disables EXIF scanning if used without a value.
+The default list is `.jpg.jpeg.cr2.dng.nef.tiff.tif.heif.webp`.

 ## Scanning a File Tree

 Scanning a file tree without the `-v` option will record computed